 Scrutinizing Skechers’ “Science”

 In one study, eight participants reportedly lost 3.25 pounds on average when using Shape-ups, but there was no control group using normal workout shoes to compare these results to.
 In another that used a slightly more convincing sample size of 80 participants—including a control group—the data was actually altered to reflect better on Skechers, as some subjects who gained weight wearing Shape-ups were reported as losing weight.
-Two participants from the control group who lost weight were reported as part of the Shape-up group, the data from other participants went missing and many of the subjects were related or connected in some way to the chiropractor conducting the study.
+Two participants from the control group who lost weight were reported as part of the Shape-up group.
+The data from other participants went missing.
+Many of the subjects were related or connected in some way to the chiropractor conducting the study.

 Unsurprisingly, the FTC found fault with these claims, and with Skechers’ decision to use them in widespread advertisements like a 2011 Super Bowl ad.
 Skechers was forced to pay a $40 million settlement and pressured to change its advertising messages for its toning products.
-Skechers claims that they only paid the settlement to avoid the more substantial costs inherent in fighting the lawsuits and continues to stand behind the supposed benefits of its products.
+Skechers claims that they only paid the settlement to avoid the more substantial costs inherent in fighting the lawsuits and continue to stand behind its products’ supposed benefits.